Restaurant Format

 1. Identify the format before choosing dishes.

 2. Order one anchor dish, one vegetable or contrast dish, and one starch if the format supports it.
+In Xi'an-style shops, a classic practical pairing is liangpi with roujiamo, so the starch may already be built into a cold noodle plus flatbread combination rather than a separate side.

 3. Ask about sauces, broths, wrappers, shared fryers, and pre-mixed marinades when dietary constraints matter.